hakkane84/Decentralizer-CLI/README.md

 ### v1.1.0

 * Added the SiaStats performance scores to every table.
 Endpoints for adding and removing the hosts of specific scores have been added too
+* New filter add command with combinatorial criteria
+* New Filter walkthrough guide command: `./decentralizer filter help`
 * Added a debug mode (start with the `-d` flag, followed by the command, e.g. `./decentralizer -d scan`)

 ### v1.0.1